queicherius/lets-fetch/README.md

 [![Travis](https://img.shields.io/travis/gw2efficiency/requester.svg?style=flat-square)](https://travis-ci.org/gw2efficiency/requester)

-> Single and parallel requests in a simple interface.
+> Single and parallel requests with automatic retrying in a simple interface.

 **NOTE: This module is still heavily in development and the API might change completely.
 Please don't use it yet.**